prateekwho/react-ecommerce/README.md

 # E-commerce Project

-This is an e-commerce website built with [insert technology stack here].
+This is an e-commerce website built with React and Tailwind Css.

 ## Installation